mdn/content/files/en-us/web/css/content-visibility/index.md

 #### CSS

-The `content-visibility` property is set on the paragraph a child of the containing div.
-This means that the content in the paragraphs will be visible or hidden depending on the class of the parent div element.
+The `content-visibility` property is set on paragraphs that are direct children of elements with the `visible` and `hidden` classes.
+In our example, we can show and hide content in paragraphs depending on the CSS class of parent div elements.

 The `contain-intrinsic-size` property is included to represent the content size.
 This helps to reduce layout shift when content is hidden.